 - Undergo a Civilian Criminal Background/Fingerprint check (BCI&I) completed by our National WebCheck System and if needed, the Federal Bureau of Investigation (FBI).

-- Complete a Volunteer Application Form and signed Code of Conduct.
+- Complete an online Volunteer Application Form which includes the signed Code of Conduct.

 Through these initiatives, we optimize child safe environments and empower our staff and volunteers with tools to help them protect all our children.